compassion in politics why

 Matt Hawkins has led a number of social and environmental justice campaigns.
 He was part of the Nobel Peace Prize winning team at the International Campaign to Abolish Nuclear Weapons (ICAN) which successfully lobbied the UN to introduce a ban on nuclear weapons.
 Most recently, he managed the Equal Civil Partnerships Campaign which secured the introduction of civil partnerships for mixed-sex couples.

-Rebecca is an experienced campaigner, currently working as Director of Campaigns for PEN International.
-She was previously Head of Public Affairs for the WI (National Federation of Women's Institutes) and Coordinator at ICAN UK (International Campaign to Abolish Nuclear Weapons UK) which won the 2017 Nobel Peace Prize.
+Rebecca is an experienced campaigns and advocacy professional, who has worked in senior positions for organisations including PEN International, the Women’s Institute, and ICAN (International Campaign to Abolish Nuclear Weapons), which won the 2017 Nobel Peace Prize.